 Panel can be used with yt for volumetric and physics data and SymPy or LaTeX for visualizing equations.

-PyViz tools provide extensive support for Jupyter notebooks, standalone web servers, and static exported files.
+PyViz tools provide extensive support for Jupyter notebooks, as well as for standalone web servers and exporting as static files.

 The Background page explains the PyViz approach in more detail, including how these tools fit together.
 Or you can just skim the material in the Tutorial online, to get an idea what is covered by these tools.
 If what you see looks relevant to you, you can then follow the steps outlined in Installation to get the libraries, tutorial, and sample data on your own system so you can work through the tutorial yourself.
 You’ll then have simple-to-adapt starting points for solving your own visualization problems using Python.